binance/binance-spot-api-docs/rest-api.md

 * The API system is asynchronous, so some delay in the response is normal and expected.
 * Each endpoint has a data source indicating where the data is being retrieved, and thus which endpoints have the most up-to-date response.

-These are the four sources, ordered by which is has the most up-to-date response to the one with potential delays in updates.
+These are the three sources, ordered by which is has the most up-to-date response to the one with potential delays in updates.

-* **Matching Engine** - the data is from the response from the matching Engine
+* **Matching Engine** - the data is from the matching Engine
 * **Memory** - the data is from a server's local or external memory
 * **Database** - the data is taken directly from a database